Our research focuses on things that directly impact your life and the animals in your life.

 Robin, Management Officer

-As the Management Officer for the Office of Research, I work with Office of Management staff to ensure funds are planned and executed for the upcoming years.
+As the Management Officer for the Office of Applied Science, I work with Office of Management staff to ensure funds are planned and executed for the upcoming years.
 I also work with them to plan ahead for increases in the number of staff.
 I directly support our public health staff with procurement for their research studies.

 Kithsiri, Research Chemist